Image-X-Institute/The-Real-Time-Imaging-Database/src/db_updater/README.md

 ```

 ### Generating Database Scripts from Clinical Data
 The `generateSQL.sh` script runs all the python modules in the correct order to generate the SQL scripts.
-The generated SQL scripts are stored in the data folder under the name `sql_scripts.sql`.
 Please note that the data templates named `new_patient_data.json` to be present in the `data/templates` folder.

 The `generateSQL.sh` script requires 4 arguments to be passed to it.
 These are:
 1. The path to the formated patient data in json format.